altoo-ag/akka-kryo-serialization/README.md

 			# Define mappings from a fully qualified class name to a numeric id.
 			# Smaller ids lead to smaller sizes of serialized representations.
 			#
-			# This section is mandatory for idstartegy=explciit
+			# This section is mandatory for idstartegy=explicit
 			# This section is optional  for idstartegy=incremental
 			# This section is ignored   for idstartegy=default
 			#